jsom1/jsom1.github.io/_CheatSheets/BufferOverflows.md

 # Buffer overflows
 {:.no_toc}

-This cheatsheets aims to provide the methodology of exploiting a buffer overflow vulnerability.
+Here is the basic methodology of exploiting a buffer overflow vulnerability.

-Here's the content so far:

 1. TOC
 {:toc}
 {:style="color:black; font-size: 150%;"}

 # 1. Start the targeted application and attach a debugger to it.
-On Windows, attach Immunity Debugger.
+On Windows, attach Immunity Debugger.\\
 On Windows, attach EDB.

 # 2. Fuzz the application to discover a BO vulnerability